WIEM Encyklopedia

 WIEM Encyklopedia (full name in Wielka Interaktywna Encyklopedia Multimedialna - "Great Interactive Multimedia Encyclopedia"; in Polish, wiem also means 'I know') is a Polish Internet encyclopedia.

-The first printed edition was released in mid-1990s, with the second in 1998, it contained about 66,000 entries and various multimedia add-ons.
-It was released online in 2000 by the Polish web portal Onet.pl on the basis of Popularna Encyklopedia Powszechna i Multimedialna ("Popular General and Multimedia Encyclopedia").
+The encyclopedia was based on the first printed edition was released in mid-1990s (with Volume I of Popularna Encyklopedia Powszechna - Popular General Encyclopedia - released in 1994; 20 volumes and a supplement were released in total) with the second in 1998 (under the name Multimedialna Encyklopedia Powszechna - Multimedia Popular Encyclopedia).
+It contained about 66,000 entries and various multimedia add-ons.

+The 1998 edition was also released online (www.encyklopedia.pl) under the name Wielka Interaktywna Encyklopedia Multimedialna and in 2000 was acquired by the Polish web portal Onet.pl.
+Around that time it was the largest Polish language online encyclopedia.
 From 2004 to 2 March 2006 it was not free, however before and after it was free to access.
 As of the 9th online edition in 2006, it contains 125,000 entries.
+The number of articles has been reported as similar in 2013.

+It received several awards in the late 1990s.